 Yes, you can definitely store the gluten-free sourdough bread.
 For this purpose, wrap the sourdough bread in a dry, cloth towel.
 Make sure the towel is lint-free.
 Now place this cloth-wrapped bread into the brown paper bag.
 This way, the bread stays fresh for up to 3 – 4 days.

-You can also revive a few days old stale bread by toasting or lightly broiling it.
+You can also revive a few days old stale breads by toasting or lightly broiling it.
 It is recommended to store it in the freezer if you wish to store the bread for more the 3 – 4 days,

 Some Important Tips for Gluten-free sourdough bread: